jetpack-pizza/demo/content/testing-and-debugging.md

 ## Use the Flutter Inspector
 Widgets are the core building blocks in Flutter applications, and IntelliJ IDEA has got a tool for visualizing and exploring widget trees and debugging UIs.
 The **Flutter Inspector** helps to manage bidirectional mapping between the active Flutter UI and the corresponding visualization of the **Widgets** tree and the **Render** tree.
 Thus, you can follow this mapping into the source and see where in the code (whether it is your code or the the framework code) a widget is being created or configured.
 The **Flutter Inspector** displays widgets that were created directly in your application in Bold, making it easier to distinguish between widgets created in the app and in the framework.

-To inspect your application, check the layouts, widgets, and performance, open the tool by clicking **Flutter Inspector** on the right side of the main IDE window (alternatively, choose **View | Tool Windows | Flutter Inspector** or find the icon in the **Run** tool window).
+To inspect your application, to check the layouts, widgets, and performance, open the tool by clicking **Flutter Inspector** on the right side of the main IDE window (alternatively, choose **View | Tool Windows | Flutter Inspector** or find the icon in the **Run** tool window).
 Use the toolbar to interact with the elements of the app and to switch between the Inspector tabs:
 <p align="center">
 <img src="https://github.com/jetpack-pizza/demo/blob/master/img/6_inspector_toolbar.png" width="600" alt="Inspector Toolbar"/>
 </p>

 ### Enable the Select widget mode
 To activate this mode, click the <img src="https://github.com/jetpack-pizza/demo/blob/master/img/6_select_widget_mode.png" alt="Select Widget Mode" width="16"/> icon.
 Now you can:
-- Select a widget that you need, so while interacting with your device you can see which widget is responsible for a specific position on the screen.
+- Select the widget that you need, so while interacting with your device you can see which widget is responsible for the specific position on the screen.
 - See the tree of widgets, the widget's position, and its properties.
 - Get to the source code of a particular widget: select a widget, right-click it, and choose **Jump to Source** from the menu.
-Then the **Editor** will show you the code section where this widget is created.
+Then the **Editor** shows you the code section where this widget is created.
 >**Tip:** Hover over a property value to see the list of allowed values.
-When you perform a hot reload, the **Flutter Inspector** will update the widget properties accordingly.
+When you hot reload the application, the **Flutter Inspector** will update the widget properties accordingly.

 |<img src="https://github.com/jetpack-pizza/demo/blob/master/img/6_allowed_values.png" alt="Allowed values" width=""/>|<img src="https://github.com/jetpack-pizza/demo/blob/master/img/6_allowed_values_2.png" alt="Allowed values" width="590"/>|
 --- | ---